cbclobato/culturing-seed-bacteria/README.md

       - sequences from [Lobato *et al*., 2024](https://doi.org/10.1186/s40168-024-01951-5) used as query in [Galaxy](https://usegalaxy.org/) (bh_amp.fasta).
       - sequences from cultured taxa used as a database in [Galaxy](https://usegalaxy.org/) (bh_pb.fasta)
   - megax/  This subdirectory contains:
-      - aligned sequences from cultured taxa obtained from bh_pb.fasta and used for maximum likelyhood tree construction (bh_pb.meg)
+      - aligned sequences from cultured taxa obtained from bh_pb.fasta and used for maximum likelihood tree construction (bh_pb.meg)
   - itol/  This subdirectory contains:
       - annotations on genus level for each cultured ASV (bh_pb-genus.txt)
       - annotations on class level for each cultured ASV (bh_pb-class.txt)